Skip to main content

-A 31-year-old first-time buyer purchased a 45 sqm 2-bedroom apartment in the 20th arrondissement of Paris for 340,000 euros with the help of Marie Esmieu-Fournel, property hunter at Home Select.
-This mission unblocked a project that had been stalled for 14 months: three rejected offers while searching solo, a budget perceived as insufficient, and a loss of confidence in the Parisian market.
+A 31-year-old first-time buyer purchased a 45 sqm two-room flat in the 20th arrondissement of Paris for 340,000 euros with the help of Marie Esmieu-Fournel, property hunter at Home Select.
+The mission unblocked a project stalled for 14 months: three rejected offers while searching solo, a budget she thought too small, and a loss of confidence in the Parisian market.

 Mission summary